plone/plone.rest/README.rst

 plone.rest provides the basic infrastructure that allows us to build RESTful endpoints in Plone.

 The reason for separating this infrastructure into a separate package from the 'main' full `Plone REST API <https://github.com/plone/plone.restapi>`_ is so you can create alternative endpoints tailored to specific usecases.
-A number of these specific end points are already in active use.
+A number of these specific endpoints are already in active use.

 Audience
 --------

-plone.rest is for experienced web developers who want to build their own endpoints on top of Plone.
+plone.rest is for experienced web developers who want to build their own HTTP/REST endpoints on top of Plone.

 If you want to **use** a ready-made full RESTful Plone API, you should use `plone.restapi <https://github.com/plone/plone.restapi>`_.
 That package uses, and depends upon, this one.